JacOng17/JacOng17.github.io/README.md

 toc: (true/false)
 ---
 ```
 ### This website is built with Jekyll (hosted on GitHub Pages) and Mediumish template for Jekyll.
-[More info](https://bootstrapstarter.com/bootstrap-templates/template-mediumish-bootstrap-jekyll/) & [On GitHub](https://github.com/wowthemesnet/mediumish-theme-jekyll)
+[On GitHub](https://github.com/wowthemesnet/mediumish-theme-jekyll)